adriantek0/stool.db/README.md

-# 📦 Next.db
+# 📦 stool.db
-Next.db is a safe, simple, reliable, powerful and fast database based on better-sqlite3.
+stool.db is a safe, simple, reliable, powerful and fast database based on better-sqlite3.
 It can be used by any user due to its simplicity and usability.

 ## 📋 Features